 For many parents, the most challenging aspect of orthodontic treatment is ensuring that your child wears the retainer as directed and doesn’t lose it at school or a sports practice.
 Some kids find a bright case for their appliance as an effective way to remember to bring it to school.
 Also, keeping the case in the same place can help make it a habit.

-If you have braces or are in need or orthodontic correction, schedule an appointment at Petty, Bielik and Burke Orthodontics in Frankfort or Oak Lawn to learn more about the importance of orthodontic retention.
+If you have braces or are in need or orthodontic correction, schedule an appointment at Petty & Bielik Orthodontics in Oak Lawn to learn more about the importance of orthodontic retention.
 Contact us today to book an appointment.